 Nature has boundless beauty that cannot be fully captured in photographs.
-The cuteness of tiny chipmunks darting under a log, or the ease of birds landing on tree limbs in complete balance, or the majesty of an Elk holding its head high as it runs through a forest, are all things that can be seen in the forest “free of charge.”
+The cuteness of tiny chipmunks darting under a log, the ease of birds landing on tree limbs in complete balance, or the majesty of an Elk holding its head high as it runs through a forest, are all things that can be seen in the woods “free of charge.”
 The distance from a tall mountain top to the pristine lake below is breathtaking.
 The thunderous crashing of an ocean wave on the beach or rock cannot be described in words.
 The smoothness of sand dunes and the patterns illuminated by a sunset is only appreciated by being there.
 All these things are available by simply packing up and going camping.

 B. List of Camping Sites.